 Jessica Knaster Wasse, MPH 2006

-Jessica Knaster Wasse received her undergraduate degree in philosophy from the University of Pennsylvania, Philadelphia, in 1997 and her MPH in health services with a concentration in maternal and child health and a certificate in global health in 2006.
-Jessica worked as a research coordinator on a Gates Foundation project at the Evans School of Public Affairs from 2006 to 2007 before her current position as program manager of Community and School-Based Partnerships at Public Health - Seattle & King County.
-There she works on school-based health and mental health integration into primary care.
+Jessica received her undergraduate degree in philosophy from the University of Pennsylvania, Philadelphia, in 1997 and her MPH in health services with a concentration in maternal and child health and a certificate in global health in 2006.
+Jessica worked as a research coordinator on a Gates Foundation project at the Evans School of Public Affairs from 2006 to 2007 before her current position as program manager in the Community and School-Based Partnerships Program at Public Health - Seattle & King County.
+There she works on school-based health with a focus on mental health systems development, discipline reform, and coordinated school health.
 Jessica also serves on the advisory board of the CAIR Project, a local nonprofit dedicated to removing barriers to abortion access.

 Sarah Wilhelm 2006